 C 1.2 the Generating Unit must be able to increase output as soon as possible to the value indicated in a Dispatch Instruction, reaching the indicated value within ten minutes after issue of the instruction and be capable of maintaining output for 2 hours.

-C 2 An Ancillary Service Provider wishing to provide Non-Spinning Reserve as an Ancillary Service from Curtailable Demand whether pursuant to a CAISO award or as part of a self-provision arrangement must meet the following requirements in order to be certified by the CAISO to provide Non-Spinning Reserve service:
+C 2 An Ancillary Service Provider wishing to provide Non-Spinning Reserve as an Ancillary Service from Curtailable Demand or Demand Response Services whether pursuant to a CAISO award or as part of a self-provision arrangement must meet the following requirements in order to be certified by the CAISO to provide Non-Spinning Reserve service:

-C 2.1 the operator must be able to completely disconnect the required Load pursuant to a Dispatch Instruction within ten minutes after issue of the instruction;
+C 2.1 the operator must be able to completely disconnect the required Load or Proxy Demand Resource pursuant to a Dispatch Instruction within ten minutes after issue of the instruction;

-C 2.2 the minimum change in the electrical consumption of the Load must be at least 1 MW; and
+C 2.2 the minimum change in the electrical consumption of the Load must be at least 1 MW (for a Generating Unit or a Proxy Demand Resource); and

-C 2.3 the Load must be capable of being interrupted for at least two hours.
+C 2.3 the Load or Proxy Demand Resource must be capable of being interrupted for at least two hours.

 C 3 An Ancillary Service Provider wishing to provide Non-Spinning Reserve as an Ancillary Service, whether pursuant to a CAISO award or as part of a self-provision arrangement, must also meet the following requirements in order to be certified by the CAISO to provide Non-Spinning Reserve service:

-C 3.1 the operator of the Generating Unit, System Resource or the Curtailable Demandmust have a means of receiving a Dispatch Instruction to initiate an increase in real power output or a reduction in Demand (MW) within one minute of the CAISO Control Center’s determination that Non-Spinning Reserve capacity must be dispatched; and
+C 3.1 the operator of the Generating Unit, System Resource, the Curtailable Demand, or the Demand Response Services must have a means of receiving a Dispatch Instruction to initiate an increase in real power output or a reduction in Demand (MW) within one minute of the CAISO Control Center’s determination that Non-Spinning Reserve capacity must be dispatched; and

-C 3.2 the communication system and the Generating Unit, System Resource or Load must pass a qualification test to demonstrate the overall ability to meet the performance requirements of the ASRP for Non-Spinning Reserve.
+C 3.2 the communication system and the Generating Unit, System Resource, Load, or Proxy Demand Resource must pass a qualification test to demonstrate the overall ability to meet the performance requirements of the ASRP for Non-Spinning Reserve.

-C 4 An Ancillary Service Provider wishing to be considered for certification for Non-Spinning Reserve service must make a written request to the CAISO, giving details of the technical capability of the Generating Unit, System Resource or Loadconcerned and identifying the Scheduling Coordinator through whom the Ancillary Service Provider intends to offer Non-Spinning Reserve.
+C 4 An Ancillary Service Provider wishing to be considered for certification for Non-Spinning Reserve service must make a written request to the CAISO, giving details of the technical capability of the Generating Unit, System Resource, Load, or Proxy Demand Resource concerned and identifying the Scheduling Coordinator through whom the Ancillary Service Provider intends to offer Non-Spinning Reserve.
 The Ancillary Service Provider shall at the same time send a copy of the request to that Scheduling Coordinator.
 Technical review request forms will be available from the CAISO.

 C 5 No later than one week after receipt of the Ancillary Service Provider’s request, the CAISO shall provide the Ancillary Service Provider with a listing of acceptable communication options and interface equipment options for Non-Spinning Reserve.
 The CAISO shall send a copy of the listing to the Ancillary Service Provider’s Scheduling Coordinator.